Emerging Nonprofit Certificate of Training

 Bootcamp for Founders of Nonprofit Startups

-The Community Law Project is seeking nonprofit founders who are interested in or are in the process of forming a new nonprofit organization for its Emerging Nonprofit Certificate of Training program.
+The Community Law Project offers the Emerging Nonprofit Certificate of Training program for nonprofit founders who are interested in or are in the process of forming a new nonprofit organization.
 Program participants will earn a “Certificate of Training” after completing a series of five workshops, all of which are geared towards the emerging nonprofit organization.
 Participants will have two years to complete all five workshops towards the certificate of training.
 Recipients will be granted an application fee waiver for pro bono legal assistance for eligible nonprofits.

 The series of five workshops are described below.
-Fee is $150.
+The fee is $150.
 Space is limited, and advance registration is required.
-Online registration for the entire program is available, or you may register for the individual sessions.
-Please note cancellation policy before registering.
+Please note the cancellation policy before registering.

-- Nonprofit Board Basics – Learn roles and responsibilities for board directors and officers, fiduciary duties, the founder’s role, and tips for recruiting a diverse board of directors.
+Nonprofit Board Basics – Learn roles and responsibilities for board directors and officers, fiduciary duties, the founder’s role, and the importance of recruiting a diverse board of directors.